 On a recent visit to Washington D.C., we had the opportunity to extensively check out the United States Capitol Subway System, one of the most unique in the world.
 The exclusive transit system is not exactly open to the public unless you’re a member of Congress or a staffer on Capitol Hill.
 It’s also one of the world’s shortest – the portion between the Senate to the Russell Senate Office Building is about 1000 feet and takes less than a minute.
 Riding US Capitol Subway system is mundane operating procedure for Capitol Hill employees, but a fascinating find for the lay people.

-Studebaker coach car running on Capitol Hill subway line
+Studebaker coach car running on Capitol Hill subway line.
+Photo from Architect of the Capitol via Wikimedia Commons.

 The first “trains” on the Russell Subway line, connecting the Capitol Building to the Russell Senate Office building launched in 1901 and were actually battery-powered Studebaker cars with a capacity of ten passengers at at time.
 They ran at 12 miles per hour and would run backwards for the return trip.
 In 1912, tracks were installed for a double-line electric monorail system, with wicker-seat trains carrying up to 18 passengers at at time.
 The trips on this system took 45 seconds.